Aquifer1519/odin-recipes/README.md

-This project is creating a basic website with HTML
+This project is creating a basic website with pages to recipes.
+Right now there is no CSS, just focused on improving layout and template with HTML